-These beliefs you can change and you need to change, you need to believe you are good enough and start putting yourself, your loves, your likes and your happiness first.
-Then giving to others.
-It will take practice to reprogram your mind, baby steps, just like a baby learning how to walk, they take a couple forwards then go back to crawling, yet they get up and go again, they might wobble, they might fall, yet they get up and go again until they get it, human nature that somewhere gets lost.
-Is when we fail it’s our first attempt in learning, then we get back up and go again until we succeed.
+All these beliefs you can change, and you need to change.
+You need to believe you are good enough and start putting yourself, your loves, your likes and your happiness first.
+You are then giving your best to others.
+It will take practice to reprogram your mind, baby steps, just like a baby learning how to walk, they make a couple of steps forward then go back to crawling.
+Yet, they get up and go again, they might wobble, they might fall, yet they get up and go again until they get it, human nature that somewhere gets lost.
+When we fail, it’s our first attempt at learning, then we get back up and go again until we succeed.

 Keep working on “who am I.” Keep throwing out those negative self-doubt thought and keep replacing them with positive I can thoughts.
 Keep working on you no’s your beliefs, putting yourself first and creating a new happier life for you.